burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 };
 ```

-Starting from C++11 `using` keyword is also used for Base Constructor inheritance.
+Starting from C++11, the `using` keyword is also used for Base Constructor inheritance.
 Please check section ["Miscellaneous Features of C++11"](#miscellaneous-features-of-c11) of this document for a description.

 ## Template Function Overloading